if22b151/OwnSmartPointer/README.md

-# OwnSmartPointer
+# OwnUniquePointer
-Implementation of own SmartPointer in C++
+Implementation of own UniquePointer in C++